arabs-in-neuro/arabs-in-neuro.github.io/introcompneuro.md

 layout: article
 title: Introduction to Computational Neuroscience
 ---
-**Applications for 2022 are now closed.
-Thanks to everyone who applied.
-We will announce the participants soon**
+**School is currently underway.
+We will post materials here by the end of the course.
+Stay Tuned!**

 **Objectives**: Introduce tools that are essential for starting work in computational neuroscience.
 It includes pre-requisite knowledge such as programming with Python, linear algebra, calculus, statistics, and basic neuroscience.